 3. Expectation Outcomes When Incorporating the DiSC Profile into your Change Planning Process:

 When planning the change process, develop a richer, multidimensional picture of employees and how they view change.
 Remember the adage, “We love change, as long as someone else does it!”That simple statement speaks volumes.
-Regarding change, develop a deep understanding of each person’s motivators, their limitations and their challenges.
+Regarding change, develop a deep understanding of each person’s motivators, limitations, and challenges.
 Then, plan accordingly.